Choose a tour below:

 The largest confirmed individual had a length of 12.65 metres (41.50 ft) and a weight of more than 21.5 tonnes (47,000 lb), and there are unconfirmed reports of considerably larger whale sharks.
 Claims of individuals over 14 metres (46 ft) long and weighing at least 30 tonnes (66,000 lb) are not uncommon.

 The whale shark is the sole member of the genus Rhincodon and the family, Rhincodontidae (called Rhiniodon and Rhinodontidae before 1984), which belongs to the subclass Elasmobranchii in the class Chondrichthyes.
-The species originated about 60 million years ago.
+The species originated about 60 million years ago, and, in Mexico, can be spotted swimming near Playa del Carmen, Cancun, Holbox, Isla Mujeres, and the whole Riviera Maya Area.

 The whale shark is found in tropical and warm oceans and lives in the open sea with a lifespan of about 70 years.
 Although whale sharks have very large mouths, as filter feeders they feed mainly, though not exclusively, on plankton, which are microscopic plants and animals.
 However, the BBC program Planet Earth filmed a whale shark feeding on a school of small fish.
 The same documentary showed footage of a whale shark timing its arrival to coincide with the mass spawning of fish shoals and feeding on the resultant clouds of eggs and sperm.